chaoppuccino/secprog-thesis/README.md

 This repository contains the files used for David Mierzwinskis masters thesis.

 `tasks/` : contains actual tasks to be worked on by study participants.
-Sections marked with #TODO are mainly where participants fill in code.
+Sections marked with ```TODO``` are mainly where participants write code.

 `tasks/board.py`: Analyzes XSS (https://cwe.mitre.org/data/definitions/79.html), SQL Injection (https://cwe.mitre.org/data/definitions/89.html)